dev-pascal/Sudoku-Solver/README.md

 This light-weight web app allows you to play and solve Sudokus.
 In order to set new Sudoku puzzle, there are four board difficulty levels ranging from easy to heroic.

 A user can solve the Sudoku board via algorithm.
-There are currenlty four algorithms included to solve a grid:
+There are four algorithms implemented to solve a grid:
 * Backtracking
 * Best First Search
 * Knuth's Dancing Links